Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Case studies

 \subsection{Dual control example}

 This example demonstrates the effectiveness of a probabilistic, goal-oriented reward in an uncertain environment.
 We use a particle filter to approximate both the state and the reward using \cref{eq:pf}.
 For the reward, we take $f$ to be an indicator-type function evaluated at each particle, essentially resulting in a histogram representation.
 Next, we deploy the \ac{SAC} algorithm \citep{haarnoja2018Softactorcritic}, using the \ac{RL} state $b = \{ x^{(0)}, \ldots, x^{(p-1)}\}$ and the value representation in \cref{eq:particle_critic}.
 Similarly, the actor is also an empirical mean over the particles.
+Note the number of particles can be tuned due to this averaging strategy.

 We consider \iac{CSTR} environment with $4$ states---concentrations $c_A$ and $c_B$, reactor temperature $T_R$, and coolant temperature $T_K$---and $2$ actions---normalized inflow $F$ and heat removed by coolant $\dot{Q}$; see \citep{lawrence2025view} or the GitHub repository for full details of the environment.
 The objective is to achieve a desired concentration $c_B$.
 The uncertainty is characterized by two multipliers $\alpha$ and $\beta$: $\alpha$ characterizes uncertainty in the activation energy for the reaction $A \to D$, while $\beta$ characterizes uncertainty in the rate coefficient for the reaction $A \to B$.
-Formally, our model has the scenario-based structure with measurement noise: $\psi \sim p(\psi),\ x' = f_{\psi}(x,u),\ y = g(x) + \nu$, where $\psi = \{ \alpha, \beta\}$.
+Formally, our model has a scenario-based structure with measurement noise: $\psi \sim p(\psi),\ x' = f_{\psi}(x,u),\ y = g(x) + \nu$, where $\psi = \{ \alpha, \beta\}$.